cmdruid/crypto-sessions/README.md

 ## Resources

-This project aims to be very light-weight with minimal dependencies.
+This project aims to be very light-weight. ith minimal dependencies.

 **@noble/secp256k1**
 Implementation of secp256k1 in Javascript.